tektoncd/community/teps/0060-remote-resource-resolution.md

 ### Reusability

 The CRD-based approach is reusable across any Tekton project that wants to utilize remote resources.
-Submitting `ResourceRequest` objects for resolution is not a feature exclusively tied to Tekton Pipelines.
+Submitting `ResolutionRequest` objects for resolution is not a feature exclusively tied to Tekton Pipelines.
-Triggers, Workflows, Pipeline-as-Code and others should all be able to use `ResourceRequest` objects.
+Triggers, Workflows, Pipeline-as-Code and others should all be able to use `ResolutionRequest` objects.

 ### Simplicity